-MEAD VALLEY, Calif. - An Inland Empire school was placed on lockdown on Wednesday after a felony suspect led police on a hot pursuit, crashed into the school fence and tried to escape onto the campus.
+MEAD VALLEY, Calif.
+(KABC) -- An Inland Empire school was placed on lockdown on Wednesday after a felony suspect led police on a hot pursuit, crashed into the school fence and tried to escape onto the campus.

 Riverside County Sheriff's Department deputies searched Tomas Rivera Middle School in Mead Valley for evidence after the chase.